-- Canvas: Canvas (https://canvas.cmu.edu) has all materials (class notes, handouts, homework assignments and solutions, etc.).
-It is also where you will - Take weekly quizzes - Turn in weekly homework assignments (in the "Gradescope" app within Canvas) - Submit and review data analysis papers, and - Ask for help outside of office hours (in the "Piazza" app within Canvas).
+Canvas: Canvas (https://canvas.cmu.edu) has all materials (class notes, handouts, homework assignments and solutions, etc.).
+It is also where you will

+- Take occasional (weekly?) quizzes - Turn in weekly homework assignments and take-home tests (in the "Gradescope" app within Canvas) - Submit and review data analysis papers, and - Ask for help outside of office hours (in the "Piazza" app within Canvas).